zhixuan-lin/AIR-pytorch/README.md

-# SQAIR-pytorch
-Pytorch Implementation of Sequential Attend, Infer, Repeat.

-## AIR
+# AIR

-I implemented AIR (neural baseline version) first.
+I implemented the neural baseline version).
 I anneal the weight of the reinforce term from 0 to 1 and presence prior probability from 0.5 to 0.01 and these stabilize training.
 Some localization examples:

 ![f2](pics/f2.png)